 FAO Porosity for MOSAIC Binary Datafiles: 1/4 degree bottom, middle, top; 1degree bottom, middle, top

-Fortran code to read data: 1/4 degree, 1 degree
+Fortran code to read the Big_endian binary data: 1/4 degree, 1 degree

 GrADS Control Files: 1/4 degree bottom, middle, top,; 1degree bottom, middle, top